 You have many options when it comes to roofing materials and oftentimes, you’ll notice that they’re all touted as durable materials.
 While it is true that most roofing materials are manufactured to withstand damage, slate is considered one of the strongest materials there is.
 Despite this, however, your slate and metal roof company will tell you that there are still some instances when even slate roofs fail prematurely.
+Here’s why:

 The Wrong Flashing was Attached

-When you install a slate roof in your home, your contractors will have to attach a metal flashing to the roofing system.
+When you install a slate roof in your home, your contractors will have to attach metal flashing to the roofing system.
 As the flashing is considered to be the weakest part of a slate roof, it’s vital that only the best kind of metal flashing is installed.
-This is because if a stainless steel or aluminum flashing is installed, they could erode quickly and cause leaks that can damage your slate roof.
-With that in mind, it’s highly recommended that you have your contractors install a copper flashing on your slate roof to prevent premature erosion.
+This is because if a stainless steel or aluminum flashing is installed, it could erode quickly and cause leaks that can damage your slate roof.
+With that in mind, it’s highly recommended that you have your contractors install copper flashing on your slate roof to prevent premature erosion.